-But here's a harsh reality: swimmers pee in the pool, and they will continue to pee in the pool.
-We in the aquatics industry must accept it, and act accordingly.
+But here's a harsh reality: swimmers pee in the pool, and they will continue to do so.
+We in the aquatics industry must accept that, and act accordingly.
 No more pointing fingers and talking down to swimmers like "if you would just (insert demand about not peeing here), everything would be fine."
 It falls upon deaf ears.

 As a swimmer, I suggest we all grasp reality, and not rely on hope for an ideal future that won't happen.